GNOME/libadwaita/doc/css-variables.md

 # Compatibility Colors

-A number of colors has been available in Adwaita in GTK3.
+A number of colors have been available in Adwaita in GTK3.
 They are aliases of UI colors or otherwise derived from them.
 These colors use the older GTK-specific syntax for named colors rather than CSS variables, and don't pick up overridden colors.
 As such, it's recommended to avoid using these colors